 Our medico-legal experts can be contacted on 0800 716 646 for further advice.

-This guidance was correct at publication 10/02/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 10/02/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.